ayoubmek/ayoubmek/README.md

+### Hi there 👋🏻

+ About Me
 <h1 align="center"> 🚀 Ayoub Mekni 🚀</h1>
 Digital Craftsman (Developer/Filmmaker/Creator)

 I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
 I publish that content on my YouTube channel "[AyoubMekni][youtube]" to more than 500k subscribers.

+* 📱 Flutter Developer / Freelancer

+* ✨ UI / UX Enthusiast

+* 💻 Committed to writing clean, efficient code

+* ♥️ Passionate about exploring new places

+* 💁🏻  Sharing insights, apps, and tips on Flutter development on [Instagram](https://instagram.com/codewithflexz).

+###
    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">
          <img alt="youtube subscribers" title="Subscribe to my YouTube channel" src="https://custom-icon-badges.demolab.com/youtube/channel/subscribers/UC2WHjPDvbE6O328n17ZGcfg?color=%23E05D44&label=SUBSCRIBE&logo=video&logoColor=white&style=for-the-badge&labelColor=CE4630"/></a>